 No!
 Beginning with the 2013-2014 school year, we allowed students entrance into CCA who have completed their freshman year and will be sophomores.
 Students who are not selected their freshman year will have another opportunity as they enter into their sophomore year.
 Freshmen students who enroll in and successfully complete Principles of Architecture and Construction on their home campus will be reevaluated and qualified based on the CCA admission criteria.
 These applicants will be entered into a lottery pool and students will be selected to fill potential openings based on attrition.
 Selected students will be enrolled in CCA at the start of their sophomore year.

 13. When will you begin the application process for students who want to get into CCA?

-Students will have an opportunity, starting in January of their eighth grade year, to evaluate each of Northside’s magnet schools and determine which school is the best fit for them.
-CCA representatives visit each of the middle schools during this time.
-Applications will also be handed out.
-Interested students will turn in their applications to their school counselor by the February deadline.
-A copy of the application can be downloaded on our campus website, www.nisd.net/cca.
+Students will have an opportunity, starting in November of their eighth grade year, to evaluate each of Northside’s magnet schools and determine which school is the best fit for them.
+CCA representatives will present to each of the middle schools during this time.
+The application window will be opened and students can apply using the online application.
+Students can apply on our campus website.